So first of how did you all meet?

 How can fans-to-be gain access to your music?

-Andy: I would recommend going to our website first.
-There’s links to all our music and the stores they are at.
-I know we are pretty much on every digital download and streaming service site there is and all our albums are on YouTube too.
+Andy: I know we are pretty much on every digital download and streaming service site there is and all our albums are on YouTube too.
 And pretty soon you’ll be able to go to any good record store and buy our music on CD and eventually vinyl again.

 Have you released anything yet/if you have how has it gone down and are you planning anything for the near future?